picotera/stormless/README.md

 All data can be stored in the global dictionary `data`.
 This ditionary is returned by calling the service root URL with the addition of `/data` (see Hello World).

+### GUI and JS
+On the root dir of the project there also exists `main.html` and `topology_submitter.js` - files that would assist in running your first topology using a siple and intuitive interface.

 ### API
 The string representation of the payload (which consists of a tuple of the function name, and the input to that function), the topology, and the utility functions are concatenated in this order (payload, topology, utils) using the delimiter `???` (note that means you can't use '???' in your code) and encoded to base64.
 The resulting string should be sent as the suffix of the url like so: http://path.to.service:8080/SOME_BASE64_STRING.
 The resulting `data` dictionary can be seen using `curl http://path.to.service:8080/data`